Landscapes-Reimagined/Create-Forge-Frontier/patch_notes.md

 - **Tom's Simple Storage** – **Conflicts with Create 6.0 mechanics** and its removal results in a **performance boost**.
 - **Create Contraption Terminals** – Removed alongside **Tom’s Simple Storage**, as it is no longer necessary.
 ---
 ### These updates enhance **performance, compatibility, and overall gameplay experience** by ensuring that all mods align seamlessly with *Create 6.0*.
 Stay tuned for further improvements! 🚀

+## ❌ Resourepack Removals
+- Create Energistics: Replaced with Custom Assets inside KubeJS
+- Create Re-Aged: Replaced with Custom Assets inside KubeJS

 ## 🔥 **Forge Frontier Core Updates**
 ---